Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Summary

-For $J^{\prime\prime}=0$, that is, in the nearest-neighbor case of $\Hhat$, the TS ground state is found to be always gapped and hence stable against triplon excitations.
+For $J^{\prime\prime}=0$, that is in the nearest-neighbor case of $\Hhat$, the TS ground state is found to be always gapped and hence stable against triplon excitations.
 It smoothly extends right upto $J^\prime=1$ (the un-trimerized model), in agreement with the recent numerical findings of the same in the nearest-neighbor spin-1 Kagom\'e Heisenberg antiferromagnetic model~\cite{Liu2015,Picot2015,Changlani2015}.
 The TS phase is also found to be stable over a range of $J^{\prime\prime}$, before undergoing transition to two gapless ordered AF (antiferromagnetic) phases, one with ordering wavevector $\q=(0,0)$ for positive $J^{\prime\prime}$, and the other with $\q=(\pi/3,\pi/\sqrt{3})$ for negative $J^{\prime\prime}$.
 The quantum phase diagram obtained from these calculations is presented in Fig.~\ref{fig:QPD}.
 The magnetic order in the phase with Goldstone modes at $\q=(\pi/3,\pi/\sqrt{3})$ is the familiar coplanar $120^\circ$-AF order with $\sqrt{3}\times\sqrt{3}$ structure (see Fig.~\ref{fig:Order_K}).
-In the other AF phase with $\q=(0,0)$, the magnetic moments are coplanar, but of unequal magnitudes and deviate from $120^\circ$ angle relative to each other.
-These deviations are found to arise from the difference in the triplon velocities at $\q=(0,0)$ [see Figs.~\ref{fig:dispersion_nnn_0} and~\ref{fig:order-G}, and Eqs.~(\ref{eq:m-phi}], and depend on $J^\prime$ and $J^{\prime\prime}$.
-Only at $J^\prime=J^{\prime\prime}$, it forms a perfect $120^\circ$-AF order.
-This interesting coplanar AF order for positive $J^{\prime\prime}$ is a new find with a scope for further investigations.
+In the other AF phase with $\q=(0,0)$, the magnetic moments are coplanar, but of different magnitudes (two short and one long in every triangle) and deviate from $120^\circ$ angle relative to each other.
+These deviations, characterized by an angle $\delta$, are found to arise from the difference in the triplon velocities at $\q=(0,0)$ [see Figs.~\ref{fig:dispersion_nnn_0} and~\ref{fig:order-G}, and Eqs.~(\ref{eq:Qxy}-\ref{eq:m-phi})], and depend on $J^\prime$ and $J^{\prime\prime}$.
+Only when $J^{\prime\prime}=J^\prime$, the moments become equal in magnitude and form a perfect $120^\circ$-AF order (with $\delta=0)$.
+This interesting coplanar AF order with a deviation $\delta$, for positive $J^{\prime\prime}$, is a new find with a scope for further investigations in the Kagom\'e antiferromagnets of low quantum spins.